csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 We have already seen several functions that are built into the SQL language.
 In this section, we show how developers can write their own functions and procedures, store them in the database, and then invoke them from SQL statements.
 Functions are particularly useful with specialized data types such as images and geometric objects.
 For instance, a line-segment data type used in a map database may have an associated function that checks whether two line segments overlap, and an image data type may have associated functions to compare two images for similarity.

 Procedures and functions allow “business logic” to be stored in the database, and executed from SQL statements.
-For example, universities usually have many rules about how many courses a student can take in a given semester, the mini- mum number of courses a full-time instructor must teach in a year, the maximum number of majors a student can be enrolled in, and so on.
-While such business logic can be encoded as programming-language procedures stored entirely out- side the database, defining them as stored procedures in the database has several advantages.
+For example, universities usually have many rules about how many courses a student can take in a given semester, the minimum number of courses a full-time instructor must teach in a year, the maximum number of majors a student can be enrolled in, and so on.
+While such business logic can be encoded as programming-language procedures stored entirely outside the database, defining them as stored procedures in the database has several advantages.
 For example, it allows multiple applications to access the procedures, and it allows a single point of change in case the business rules change, without changing other parts of the application.
 Application code can then call the stored procedures, instead of directly updating database relations.

 SQL allows the definition of functions, procedures, and methods.
-These can be defined either by the procedural component of SQL, or by an external program- ming language such as Java, C, or C++.
+These can be defined either by the procedural component of SQL, or by an external programming language such as Java, C, or C++.
 We look at definitions in SQL first, and then see how to use definitions in external languages in Section 5.2.3.

 Although the syntax we present here is defined by the SQL standard, most databases implement nonstandard versions of this syntax.
-For example, the pro- cedural languages supported by Oracle (PL/SQL), Microsoft SQL Server (Trans- actSQL), and PostgreSQL (PL/pgSQL) all differ from the standard syntax we present
+For example, the procedural languages supported by Oracle (PL/SQL), Microsoft SQL Server (TransactSQL), and PostgreSQL (PL/pgSQL) all differ from the standard syntax we present

 **174 Chapter 5 Advanced SQL**